nhz2/XYZgeomag/README.md

 ## Error

-XYZgeomag is within 10nT of the official WMM software.
+XYZgeomag is within 0.5 nT of the official WMM software.

 ## Performance